TEJMaster/Sleep-Disorder-Analysis/README.md

 ### Shiny Application

 I created a shiny application as an interactive tool allows users to input their own sleep patterns to predict the likelihood of reporting sleep troubles.
 Based on a logistic regression model created in this project, the application estimates the probability that an individual might report sleep issues to a healthcare provider.
-The shiny application is been deployed using Posit Cloud: https://posit.cloud/content/8041329
+The shiny application is been deployed using Posit Cloud: https://posit.cloud/content/8041329 (server might be down due to limited cloud resource, you can start the shiny application locally using `scripts/06_shiny-app.R`)

 ### Repository Structure
 The repository is organized to ensure ease of access and reproducibility: